BrahimFakri/Patient-Health-Data-Analysis-And-Feature-Extraction-For-Machine-Learning/README.md

 Number of unique subject_id in the mimic_cxr_chexpert table :
 65379

+Number of unique subject_id in the mimic_cxr_metadata table :
+65379

-Number of unique dicom_id and subject_id in the mimic_cxr_metadata table :
+Number of unique dicom_id in the mimic_cxr_metadata table :
 377110
-65379